AMohamed0/CloudDocs/docs/AWS.md

 We value your feedback!
 If you encounter issues, have questions, or want to share your insights, please contact us at [abubakrm99@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=new]).

-Let's start exploring the world of AWS through hands-on labs!
+Let us start exploring the world of AWS through hands-on labs!
 Happy learning!